Introduction

 ```

 The Docker image can be built and published automatically using GitHub Actions every time you push a change to your repository containing the app code.
-We recommend setting up this workflow as it will minimize the need for you to do things manually every time you make a change in your app.
+This is a more advanced way to do it than the option described above.
+We recommend setting up this workflow if you can because it will minimize the need for you to do things manually every time you make a change in your app.

 The [repository of our example Shiny app](https://github.com/ScilifelabDataCentre/shiny-adhd-medication-sweden) contains an example of how to set up GitHub actions for publishing on DockerHub or on GitHub packages.
 See the folder *.github/workflows* for the two examples.
 Copy one of these into your own repository into the same folder and customize if needed.